Platform Comparison · 2026

 You've already built relationships there.
 If your existing freelancer team is on Upwork and your contracts are mature, the switching cost may not be worth it for low-volume work.

-For everything else — especially ongoing data engineers work, retainer engagements, or any project over $1,000 — goLance's 0% buyer fees and pre-vetting make it the rational choice.
+For everything else — especially ongoing data engineers work, retainer engagements, or any project over $1,000 — goLance's single 7.95% shareable fee and pre-vetting make it the rational choice.

 Common questions